-CHARLOTTE TOWN, P. E. I., MAY Monday being the day fixed on for proroguing the eral Assembly, His Excellency took his seat in the cil Chamber at two o'clock, and having commande rendance of the Lower House, the members, header Speaker, forthwith appeared at the Bar, when His I lency was pleased to give his assent to a Number of P In presenting the Bills of Supply, the Speaker add
+CHARLOTTE TOWN, P. E. I., MAY Monday being the day fixed on for proroguing the eral Assembly, His Excellency took his seat in the cil Chamber at two o'clock, and baving commande tendance of the Lower House, the members, heade.
+Speaker, forthwith appeared at the Bar, when His L lency was pleased to give his assent to a Number of P In presenting the Bills of Supply, the Speaker addr him as follows: -

-" May it please your Excellency,

-"In now presenting to your Excellency the Supply which have been granted by the Assemble of His Majesty, this Session, I have, on bell House, to express its sincere regret, that His Council should not have thought fit to give a Bill passed by this House for the purpose assessment on land, a measure loudly call general voice of the Island; and I have its strong sense of the injustice done to the Majesty's Council, in keeping the supple this Session locked up in the Treasur pass the appropriation bill, thereby sembly;
+" May it please your Excellency, "In now presenting to your Excellency it Supply which have been granted by the Assembl of His Majesty, this Session, I have, on bet House, to express its sincere regret, that His Council should not have thought fit to give to a Bill passed by this House for the purpose? assessment on land, a measure loudly call general voice of the Island; and I hav its strong sense of the injustice done to the Majesty's Council, in keeping the sup;

-His Excellency was then pleased to ch " Mr. President, and Gentlemen Council;
+His Excellency was then pleased to cl 66 Mr. President, and Gentlemen

-66 Mr. Speaker, and Gentlemen of
+Council; " Mr. Speaker, and Gentlemen of i sembly;

-"When I called you together for the siners, I stated to you my conviction of the welfare of the Colony, that a friendly er, and Gentlemen of the House of A you my thanks for your readiness in and have to regres that no Bill of App agreed upon to make those supplies availab year.
-The Administration of the Governo step be much embarrassed, and the Country, time, deprived of the benefit arising from for the promotion of several objects of inte endeavours to conduct the Governmen zeal for the public good, sincerely hop am enabled again to call the Legisland business, it will meet with a disposition understanding on all prints of different
+"When I called you together for the siners, I stated to you my conviction of and have to regret that no Bill of App agreed upon to make those supplies availab year.
+The Administration of the Governme. step be much embarrassed, and the Country, time, deprived of the benefit arising from for the promotion of several objects of inte endeavours to conduct the Governmen zeal for the public good, sincerely hop am enabled again to call the Legislate understanding on all points of different

-PROTECTION INSURA or damage by fire, on the most Fredericion, June 26, 1827.
+PROTECTION INSURAL or damage by fire, on the most Fredericion, June 26, 1827.